English

 Semester Hours 3

-This course surveys English/British literature from its inception to the end of the eighteenth century.
+This course surveys English and British literature from its inception to the end of the eighteenth century.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and are reflected in them.

 ENG 262: English Literature II